 For Ramya and Narayan, Charvi was the answer to their ardent prayers of having a baby girl.
 So she was doted on immensely since she was born, and was the apple of her parents’s eye.
 Charvi had been in good health for the first few months of her life, achieving all her milestones at a normal pace.
 Until one day, when she was about 3 months old, her mother noticed her skin turning far too pale.

-“The doctors were unable to identify exactly what was wrong.
-And so, Charvi had to get multiple blood tests done.
+“The doctors were unable to identify what was wrong, and our baby needed to get multiple blood tests done.
 Her blood count was a shocking 6.8, less than half of the ideal haemoglobin level.
-She was diagnosed with Hereditary Spherocytosis, a condition that reduced her blood count to an abnormally low level.
-Charvi would have to get blood tests every fifteen days.
-The only cure was to remove her spleen after she turned five years old.
+Charvi was diagnosed with hereditary spherocytosis, a condition that reduced her blood count to an abnormally low level, following which she would have to get blood tests every 15 days.”- Ramya

 A year into her treatment, they found out she was misdiagnosedIt seemed like a cruel twist of fate to Ramya, a lab technician, who was so accustomed to hearing of such disorders in passing, but never could have imagined that her beloved child was suffering from something like this.
 She still held out hope that her daughter could keep going till she turned 5 years old and would be able to undergo surgery to remove her spleen, as long as she underwent regular blood tests and transfusions, and took her folic acid tablets.
 But that hope too was short-lived.